Dementia Friendly Communities

 The Trust has invested in a wide range of Dementia Friendly Communities (DFCs) across Scotland.
 There are examples of DFCs all across the world but we are not aware of any other country that is looking as closely as we are at how these communities can be grown and sustained, and the principles that must exist to make them effective.
 The DFCs produce six-monthly evaluation reports that allow us to produce regular learning reports, which are being read by many in Scotland and in other countries.
 Our latest report covers April 2016 - March 2017.

 We are carefully monitoring outcomes for people living with dementia and carers.
-These twelve communities are Trust-funded until 2018 and we will fund a similar cohort beginning in 2017, for three years.
-There will be an overlap and we expect that a number of mentoring relationships will develop between the existing and new DFCs.
+Our first twelve communities were Trust-funded for three years, until 2018, and we funded a similar cohort starting in 2017, for three years.
+There was an overlap and a number of mentoring relationships developed between the existing and new DFCs.
 During the reporting period of this progress report, 1,322 people living with dementia and 851 carers took part in these communities.

 Watch the film here.